tapeshchavle/vacademy_platform/SIGNUP_API_INTEGRATION.md

 1. **Modal Signup**: Navigate to `/signup?instituteId=YOUR_INSTITUTE_ID&type=modal`
 2. **Full Signup**: Navigate to `/signup` and search for institutes
+3. **Study Library**: After signup, click "Study Library" in sidebar to verify courses are shown
-3. **API Testing**: Use the provided curl commands in the original requirements
+4. **API Testing**: Use the provided curl commands in the original requirements

 ## Dependencies